Table of Contents_

 Read Full Review: HP OfficeJet 5255 Review

-This OfficeJet printer is designed to be an all-in-one device for those looking for maximum convenience.
+This OfficeJet printer is designed to be an all-in-one model for those looking for maximum convenience.
 To that end, a major selling point is its ability to print wirelessly via mobile app.
 It can also pair with a mobile phone to scan documents, though the device does limit the format of scan outputs– no TIFF format is available.
 However, it’s not designed primarily for photos.
 It does come with a 35-sheet auto loading feature and a clear, responsive touch screen.
-It has a 100-sheet input and 25-sheet output capacity and prints at up to 10 pages per minute in black and white or 7 ppm in color.
+It has a 100-sheet input and 25-sheet output paper capacity and prints at up to 10 pages per minute in black and white or 7 ppm in color.

 This printer also works with HP’s Instant Ink, a scheduled ink cartridge replacement that theoretically ensures you never run out of ink.
 No need to look for the best home scanner with this one as it is included.